 But don't get crazy with this.
 Using really small pieces will get to the point where you have too many soap slivers which are not very efficiently used.

 Step #3.
 Let your soap dry out.
 This is the most important step you can take.
 Do whatever it takes to allow your soap to dry out between uses.
-You can use a soap saver or soap dish so that your Goat Milk Soap can dry out between uses.
+You can use a soap saver or soap rest so that your Goat Milk Soap can dry out between uses.

 Don't allow your soap to sit in a puddle of water or let the shower water pour down onto your Goat Milk Soap.
 And as was mentioned, if multiple people are sharing the same soap, it rarely has a chance to dry out.
 So use more than one soap if possible.